 Guar is easy to use.
 The same proportions are suitable for most applications - 3 to 5g per litre.
 Guar is insensitive to pH and tolerant to salts.
 Guar is used in bread and sweet dough for a softening effect, in gels, fruit preparations and frozen products to prevent water leakage, in place of starch, syrups and sugars as a low calorie source of viscosity, in place of eggs, protein... and as a binder in vegetarian food.

 How to use

-Sodium alginate is a permitted food additive and is assigned EU no. E401.
+Some special qualities of guar have a food ingredient status.
+Use of this product is not recommended for babies and young infants.
 For all commercial use, please follow our disclaimer and advice and refer to regulatory texts for limitations to use.

 Store in a dry, cool place, away from direct sunlight in its original packaging.